Top 5 Google Ads Best Practices for 2025

 Targeting and ad creation are such crucial parts of your PPC campaigns that you never want to leave them up to chance or AI.
 Even though Google’s machine learning is fantastic, it’s still not the same as a PPC expert who understands your audience’s behaviour.

-Create Your First-Party Data Process and Harness Data (Before It’s Taken off the Table)
+Create Your First-Party Data Process and Harness Data

 It’s a bit of a conundrum.
 To stay ahead and reach our ideal customers, we have to test and optimise new campaigns and targeting types.
 At the same time, because of data privacy, most advertisers can’t fully understand the mechanisms behind their success.